 Be sure to check the recipe card at the end of the post for the exact ingredient amounts and full step-by-step instructions.

 Once you have the ingredients ready, place them all in the mixing bowl of a stand mixer.
 You could also use a hand-mixer if that’s what you prefer or have available (photo 1).

 Mix them on medium speed for about 3 minutes or until all the ingredients are well combined (photos 2 – 4).

-If you are piping this on a baked good, you can add the frosting to a piping bag before using it to frost things like my keto cupcakes.
+If you are piping this on a baked good, you can add the frosting to a piping bag or other plastic bag for icing before using it to frost things like my keto cupcakes.

 Top Tips and Recipe FAQs